 2. Using a slotted spoon, remove the beef and place on a plate.
 Drain all of the liquid from the pot and wipe dry (don't worry about any bits stuck to the bottom - they are the good part).

-3. Place pot back over medium-high heat and melt the ghee.
-Once melted, add the onions and cook for 5 minutes, making sure they are well coated with the ghee.
+3. Place pot back over medium-high heat and heat the remaining oil.
+Once melted, add the onions and cook for 5 minutes, making sure they are well coated with the oil.
 After 5 minutes, add the garlic and 1 teaspoon of thyme.
 Stir frequently and cook another 3 minutes.

 4. Add the carrots, celery, turnips and mushrooms.
 Stir well to coat and cook for 10 minutes, stirring frequently.

-6. Toss in the small bunch of thyme and reduce heat to low.
+6. Toss in the small bunch of thyme and reduce the heat to low.
 Simmer for at least 3 hours (or longer for deeper flavors).
-About 15 minutes before serving, remove thyme bunch and dissolve the remaining arrowroot in a tablespoon of water until there are no lumps.
-Addarrowroot to the pot and stir well.
+About 15 minutes before serving, remove thyme bunch and mix the remaining arrowroot in 2 tablespoons of warm water until there are no lumps.
+Add arrowroot mixture to the pot and stir well.
 Season with salt and pepper to taste.